KibegwaMoriah/week-3-assignment/README.md

 # Setup instructions - includes any scripts that need to be run if necessary.
 program used should support javascript

-# BDD.
-Enter your birth day, month and year to get your Akan name.

 # Technologies used.
 JAVASCRIPT, HTML, CSS, BOOTSTRAP